christytan/OCI-GoldenGate/workshops/atp-d/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

 The following policy statement on the fleetCompartment ensure group fleetAdmins and dbUsers have the right privileges as explained earlier.
 Note how fleet admins have 'manage' privileges while dbUsers have 'use' privileges

+- Allow group fleetAdmins to MANAGE autonomous-exadata-infrastructures in compartment fleetCompartment

+- Allow group fleetAdmins to MANAGE autonomous-container-databases in compartment fleetCompartment

+- Allow group fleetAdmins to USE virtual-network-family in compartment fleetCompartment

+- Allow group dbUsers to READ autonomous-container-databases in compartment fleetCompartment

+- Allow group dbUsers to READ autonomous-container-databases in compartment fleetCompartment

 ![create_policy2](./images/100/create_policy2.png)